google/tcmalloc/docs/rseq.md

 When the cache under or overflows, we populate or remove a full batch of objects obtained from inner caches.
 This amortizes some of the lock acquisition/logic for those caches.
-Using a similar approach to push and pop, we update a batch of `N` items and we update `current to commit the update.
+Using a similar approach to push and pop, we read/write a batch of `N` items and we update `current` to commit the operation.

 ## Kernel API and implementation